KoenLBekx/laconic/README.md

 ## Named operators

 The number of characters to represent operators is limited.
-Moreover, for most people, the beautiful 汉字 (Han zi) are difficult to enter using a keyboard.
+Moreover, for many people, non-Latin characters are difficult to enter using a keyboard.

+So when Laconic wants to express every operator using only one character, it's a bit short of characters.

 That's why there are also operators that are designated by a name; these are called "named operators".
 The o and O operators take that name as their first operand in order to perform the operation of a named operator.

 The difference between both operators is that<br/>
-- the lower case o operator takes 2 operands : the named operator name and one operation operand;<br/>
+- the lower case `o` operator takes 2 operands : the named operator name and one operation operand;<br/>
-- the upper case O operator takes 3 operands : the named operator name and two operation operands.
+- the upper case `O` operator takes 3 operands : the named operator name and two operation operands.

-Furthermore, adding the comma operator to both the O and o operands increases their expected number of operands by (2 * number_of_commas), so
+Furthermore, adding the variant operator (`,`) to both the O and o operands increases their expected number of operands by (2 * number_of_variants), so

-- the o, operator takes 4 operands;<br/>
+- the `o,` operator takes 4 operands;<br/>
-- the O, operator takes 5 operands;<br/>
+- the `O,` operator takes 5 operands;<br/>
-- the o,, operator takes 6 operands;<br/>
+- the `o,,` operator takes 6 operands;<br/>
-- the O,, operator takes 7 operands;<br/>
+- the `O,,` operator takes 7 operands;<br/>
 - etc.

-Both operators, however, can have their number of operands overridden by the ( and ) operators, in which case they can be used interchangeably and following commas don't affect the number of expected operands (they can still affect the behaviour, though).
+Both operators, however, can have their number of operands overridden by parentheses, in which case they can be used interchangeably and following variant operators don't affect the number of expected operands (they can still affect the behaviour, though).

-The operator's name, which is the first operand of the o and O operators, can either be a number or a string.
+The operator's name, which is the first operand of the `o` and `O` operators, can either be a number or a string.
 For readability, however, strings are chosen for the implemented operators.

 As stated, this string is the first operand and can be written either as<br/>
-o §name<br/>
-o§name<br/>
-o\[sname\]<br/>
+`o §name`<br/>
+`o§name`<br/>
+`o [sname]`<br/>
 or<br/>
-o \[sname\]
+`o[sname]`

 The below named operators have been implemented: